 Paxos to Plataria

 For our final day, we set sail for Plataria via Sivota Mourtos.
-There was less wind on this day but since our final destination but not too far away we still took every chance to get the sails up and cruise without the sound of the engine roaring.
+There was less wind on this day but since our final destination was not too far away, we still took every chance to get the sails up and cruise without the sound of the engine roaring.
 We made a pit-stop at Sivota Mortos where we anchored in a quiet bay with just one other boat to have a lunch (beautifully prepared by Amy) and a sleep before we set sail again for Plataria – our final stop before getting to the airport the following morning.